Dharsha Gupta: Career

-During the COVID-19 lock-down in India.
-Dharsha helped more than 20000 people by offering them a shelter and basic medical needs.
+During the COVID-19 lock-down in India, Dharsha helped over 20,000 people by providing shelter and basic medical needs.
 She also won the award of Heart of the year after the service to the community.

+In 2024, She also participated in the reality show Bigg Boss 8 hosted by Vijay Sethupathi.
+She was later evicted at 22nd place on day 21 of the show.